Aleph-Alpha/std/docs/v1/mariadb.md

 type ConnectionDetails struct {
     // MaxOpenConns controls the maximum number of open connections to the database.
     // Setting this appropriately helps prevent overwhelming the database with too many connections.
-    // Default is 0 (unlimited).
+    // If set to 0, the package default is used.
     MaxOpenConns int

     // MaxIdleConns controls the maximum number of connections in the idle connection pool.
     // A higher value can improve performance under a concurrent load but consumes more resources.
-    // Default is 2.
+    // If set to 0, the package default is used.
     MaxIdleConns int

     // ConnMaxLifetime is the maximum amount of time a connection may be reused.
     // Expired connections are closed and removed from the pool during connection acquisition.
     // This helps ensure database-enforced timeouts are respected.
-    // Default is 0 (unlimited).
+    // If set to 0, the package default is used.
     ConnMaxLifetime time.Duration
 }
 ```